okfn/okfn.github.com/blog/_posts/2017-05-22-introducing-the-new-goodtables-library-and-goodtablesio.md

 In the command above, the `--table-limit` option allows you to check all 20 tables, since by default goodtables only runs checks on the first ten tables by default.
 You can find plenty of sample Data Packages for use with goodtables [in this repository](https://github.com/datasets/).

 So why use GitHub for storage of data files?
-At Open Knowledge International, we [highly recommend](http://blog.okfn.org/2013/07/02/git-and-github-for-data/) and [actively work to](http://blog.okfn.org/2016/11/29/git-for-data-analysis-why-version-control-is-essential-collaboration-public-trust/) use GitHub repositories for dataset storage.
+At Open Knowledge International, we [highly recommend](http://blog.okfn.org/2013/07/02/git-and-github-for-data/) and [work with others to](http://blog.okfn.org/2016/11/29/git-for-data-analysis-why-version-control-is-essential-collaboration-public-trust/) use GitHub repositories for dataset storage.

 **PRO TIP:**
 In working with datasets hosted on GitHub, say [the countries codes Data Package](https://github.com/datasets/country-codes), users should use the raw file URL with goodtables, since support for GitHub URL resolution is still in development.